Jayson Pahlmeyer

 Cleo Pahlmeyer

-Raised in Napa, her education took her east where she received a BA in Art History from the University of Virginia, and went on to earn a Master’s Degree in Connoisseurship of Fine and Decorative Art at Sotheby’s Institute of Art in London.
+Raised in Napa, her education took her east to the University of Virginia where she received a BA in Art History.
+She went on to earn a Master’s Degree in Connoisseurship of Fine and Decorative Art at Sotheby’s Institute of Art in London.

 Todd Kohn